nytud/emtsv/README.md

 - `emCons` (`cons`): Constituent parser
 - `emCoNLL` (`conll`): Converter from emtsv to CoNLL-U format
 - `emDummy` (`dummy-tagger`): Example module
+- `udpipe-tok`: The UDPipe tokeniser
+- `udpipe-pos`: The UDPipe POS-tagger
+- `udpipe-parse`: The UDPipe depenceny parser

 The following presets are defined as shorthand for the common tasks: